Survivor75/JavaScript/JavaScript/README.md

 This repository contains Nuggets on the following : 1.
 JavaScript 2.
-Python 3. etc..
+Python